Yanny358/Infrastructure-with-ansible/readme.md

 ### Bind slave
 ### Prometheus exporters for HAProxy, Keepalived, MySQL and Bind slave

-## Remaining machine should have these services set up and running:
+## Remaining machine  have these services set up and running:

 ### Bind master
 ### InfluxDB